Rate of Repeating Tidal Disruption Events with 5--19 years interval: Data collection and reduction

 \subsection{SED data}

 We collected the SED data of the whole galaxy as follows.

-We obtained the GALEX photometries in the FUV and NUV bands from the Mikulski Archive for Space Telescopes\footnote{https://galex.stsci.edu/GR6/}.
+We obtained the GALEX photometries in the FUV and NUV bands from the Mikulski Archive for Space Telescopes\footnote{\url{https://galex.stsci.edu/GR6/}}.
 We also downloaded the GALEX images of AT 2024pvu from the same archive.

 We queried photometries from SDSS in the $u$, $g$, $r$, $i$ and $z$ bands using python package \texttt{astroquery} \citep{astroquery}, and selected model magnitudes.
-For some galaxies that were not observed by SDSS, we collected the photometries from the Panoramic Survey Telescope and Rapid Response System \citep[PanSTARRS,][]{Panstar2016} in the $g$, $r$, $i$, $z$, and $y$ bands from the source catalog\footnote{https://catalogs.mast.stsci.edu/panstarrs/}, and selected the mean Kron aperture magnitudes.
+For some galaxies that were not observed by SDSS, we collected the photometries from the Panoramic Survey Telescope and Rapid Response System \citep[PanSTARRS,][]{Panstar2016} in the $g$, $r$, $i$, $z$, and $y$ bands from the source catalog\footnote{\url{https://catalogs.mast.stsci.edu/panstarrs/}}, and selected the mean Kron aperture magnitudes.

 We obtained the photometries of 2MASS in the $J$, $H$, and $K$ bands and WISE in the W1 to W4 bands through IRSA.
 We adopted the 2MASS magnitudes in the extended source catalog if available; otherwise, we did not use 2MASS data in the SED fitting because the photometries in the point source catalog underestimate the whole galaxy's flux.
 For the WISE magnitudes, we checked whether the pipeline identified the galaxy as a point source ($\texttt{ext\_flg}=0$).
-If so, we adopted the magnitudes in the catalog from profile-fitting.
+If so, we adopted the magnitudes in the catalog from profile fitting.
 Otherwise, i.e. the galaxy should be treated as an extended source, we measured Kron aperture fluxes on the WISE images using the python code \texttt{photutils} \citep{Photutils2025}, instead of using the magnitudes in the catalog.

 \end{appendix}